GSA-TTS/identity-dev-docs/_pages/production.md

 ## Production configuration process

-Before you can request deployment, you need to create a new and separate application on our portal.
+Before you can request deployment, you need to create a new and separate application on our partner portal.
 This new app will include your production certificate, urls, and logo.
 When starting this process you need the following items ready to go:

 -   Signed IAA listing this integration